Tandospirone

-Tandospirone (brand name Sediel) is an anxiolytic and antidepressant drug used in China and Japan, where it is marketed by Dainippon Sumitomo Pharma.
+Tandospirone, sold under the brand name Sediel, is an anxiolytic and antidepressant medication used in Japan and China, where it is marketed by Dainippon Sumitomo Pharma.
 It is a member of the azapirone class of drugs and is closely related to other azapirones like buspirone and gepirone.

+Tandospirone was introduced for medical use in Japan in 1996 and in China in 2004.

 Medical uses

 Anxiety and depression

 Tandospirone is most commonly used as a treatment for anxiety and depressive disorders, such as generalised anxiety disorder and dysthymia respectively.
 For both indications it usually takes a couple of weeks for therapeutic effects to begin to be seen, although at higher doses more rapid anxiolytic responses have been seen.
 It has also been used successfully as a treatment for bruxism.

 Augmentation for depression

 Tandospirone can be used as an effective augmentation, especially when coupled with fluoxetine or clomipramine.

 Other uses

-Tandospirone has been tried successfully as an adjunctive treatment for cognitive symptoms in schizophrenic individuals.
+Tandospirone might been tried successfully as an adjunctive treatment for cognitive symptoms in schizophrenic individuals.